 Explain the objectives of the fire protection team inspection (FPTI) for a plant that has transitioned to NFPA 805.

-Explain the difference between the for a plant that has transitioned to NFPA 805 and one that has not transitioned.
+Explain the difference between the FPTI for a plant that has transitioned to NFPA 805 and one that has not transitioned.

 Explain the regulatory requirements and licensing basis against which post-fire safe-shutdown capability is assessed.